 Virginia Career College Association

-The Virginia Career College Association (VCCA) is a nonprofit association created three decades ago to promote the interests of the postsecondary proprietary institution sector of higher education in Virginia and to inform the public about the benefits of private career institution education.
+The Virginia Career College Association (VCCA) is a nonprofit association created to promote the interests of the postsecondary proprietary institution sector of higher education in Virginia and to inform the public about the benefits of private career institution education.
 VCCA is a voluntary organization, whose members are accredited and offer programs and degrees focused on job-oriented, specialized training in information technology, numerous medical and business careers, the culinary arts, and many other high demand occupations.